Ajamillion/he-R/docs/EXPORTS.md

 4. `PEG 3350 caps` – Current PEG titration setting.
 5. `Body weight (kg)` – Weight used for protein calculations.
 6. `Hydration goal (oz)` – Personalized hydration target.
+7. `Lab cadence (weeks)` – Interval derived from the truth source.
+8. `Last labs recorded` – ISO date of the most recent comprehensive panel (`Not recorded` when unset).
+9. `Next labs due` – Populated when a last lab date exists; computed from cadence.
+10. `Lab timing status` – Friendly status (`Due today`, `Due in X days`, or `Overdue by X days`) when the next due date is known.
-7. `Region flags enabled` – Semicolon-delimited list of enabled regional availability flags (`None` when all are disabled).
+11. `Region flags enabled` – Semicolon-delimited list of enabled regional availability flags (`None` when all are disabled).
-8. `Active precipitating factors` – Semicolon-delimited list of currently active triggers (`None` when all are clear).
+12. `Active precipitating factors` – Semicolon-delimited list of currently active triggers (`None` when all are clear).
-9. `Factors with notes` – Count of factors carrying caregiver notes.
+13. `Factors with notes` – Count of factors carrying caregiver notes.

+Rows for `Next labs due` and `Lab timing status` only appear when the caregiver has captured a last lab date.
 All metadata rows pad remaining columns with empty values to keep a consistent 5-column layout.

 ### Factor tracker table